 If you are interested in studying this topic in the field of Psychology, you should know that later researchers expanded upon Piaget's theory, to include a fifth stage.
-This, known as post-formal thought, is characteristic of thinking that is more flexible and logical and more capable of considering complex intellectual and moral issues.
+That known as post-formal thought is characteristic of thinking that is more flexible and logical and more capable of considering complex intellectual and moral issues.

 There is another famous psychologist with whom you should be familiar if you are interested in cognitive development; namely, Vygotsky.
 Compared to Piaget, Vygotsky's theory places more emphasis on social interaction's role in the development of cognition and cognitive function; in other words, he believes that learning that occurs in a social context will precede development at any stage.